 The Company recognizes revenue upon product delivery.
 We ship all our products either overnight shipping terms or three day shipping terms to the customer and the customer takes title to product and assumes risk and ownership of the product when it is delivered.
-Shipping charges to customers and sales taxes collectible from customers, if any, are included in revenues.
+Shipping charges to customers are included in revenues.

-For revenue from product sales, the Company recognizes revenue in accordance with Financial Accounting Standards Board "FASB" Accounting Standard Codification "ASC" 605-15-05 (formerly referred to as "Staff Accounting Bulletin ("SAB") No. 104", which superseded SAB No. 101, Revenue Recognition ("SAB No. 101")).
+For revenue from product sales, the Company recognizes revenue in accordance with Financial Accounting Standards Board "FASB" Accounting Standard Codification "ASC" 605-15-05, which superseded SAB No. 101, Revenue Recognition.
 ASC 605-15-05 requires that four basic criteria must be met before revenue can be recognized: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred; (3) the selling price is fixed and determinable; and (4) collectability is reasonably assured.
 Determination of criteria (3) and (4) are based on management's judgments regarding the fixed nature of the selling prices of the products delivered and the collectability of those amounts.
-Provisions for discounts and r ebates to customers, estimated returns and allowances, and other adjustments are provided for in the same period the related sales are recorded.
+Provisions for discounts and rebates to customers, estimated returns and allowances, and other adjustments are provided for in the same period the related sales are recorded.
 The Company defers any revenue for which the product has not been delivered or is subject to refund until such time that the Company and the customer jointly determine that the product has been delivered or no refund will be required.
-FASB ASC 605-15-05 incorporates ASC 605-25-05 "Multiple-Deliverable Revenue Arrangements" (formerly referred to as Emerging Issues Task Force ("EITF") No. 00-21).
+FASB ASC 605-15-05 incorporates ASC 605-25-05 "Multiple-Deliverable Revenue Arrangements".
 ASC 605-25-05 addresses accounting for arrangements that may involve the delivery or performance of multiple products, services and/or rights to use assets.
-The effect of implementing ASC 605-25-05 on the Company's consolidated financial position and results of operations was not significant.
+The effect of implementing ASC 605-25-05 con the Company's consolidated financial position and results of operations was not significant.

 This issue addresses determination of whether an arrangement involving more than one deliverable contains more than one unit of accounting and how the arrangement consideration should be measured and allocated to the separate units of accounting.
 ASC 605-25-05 became effective for revenue arrangements entered into in periods beginning after June 15, 2003.
-For revenue arrangements occurring on or after August 1, 2003, the Company revised its revenue recognition policy to comply with the provisions of ASC 605-25-05 and ASC 605-45-05 (formerly referred to as EITF 99-19).
+For revenue arrangements occurring on or after August 1, 2003, the Company revised its revenue recognition policy to comply with the provisions of ASC 605-25-05 and ASC 605-45-05.

-Cost of goods sold
+Cost of Goods Sold